CopperSpice API

 Object values can have custom data associated with them; see the setData() and data() functions.
 By default, this data is not accessible to scripts; it can be used to store any data you want to associate with the script object.
 Typically this is used by custom class objects (see QScriptClass) to store a C++ type that contains the "native" object data.

-The ResolveFlags type is a typedef for QFlags<ResolveFlag>.
-It stores an OR combination of ResolveFlag values.
+Typedef for QFlags<ResolveFlag> which contains an OR combination of ResolveFlag values.

 This enum specifies how to look up a property of an object.